jprusik/map-the-web-draft/README.md

 ### Versioning

+This project has two distinct versioning schemes for independent concerns: schema versions and release tags.

+#### Schema Versions

 Each Map file includes a required top-level `version` field that identifies which revision of its schema the file conforms to.
-This project uses [semantic versioning](https://semver.org/):
+Schema versions use [semantic versioning](https://semver.org/):

 - **Major**: Breaking changes to the data structure or semantics